slangenbach/udacity-de-nanodegree/postgres/README.md

-# Data modelling data with PostgreSQL
+# Data modeling data with PostgreSQL

 ## About
 The scripts within this repository perform ETL (extract, transform, load) for